Noise Levels in 84059, UT | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,119 84059 residents, or 19.7%, live above that level.
 By land area, 21.4% of 84059 is above 55 dBA.

 Average noise levels for 84059 residents, grouped by direction from the center of 84059.
-Eastern 84059 carries the highest population-weighted average; Western 84059 carries the lowest.
-Just 1% of residents in Western 84059 live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern 84059.
+The highest population-weighted average is in northeastern 84059; the lowest is in southwestern 84059, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office

-Eastern 84059 sounds about 107% louder than Western 84059 to the human ear, a 10.5 dBA gap.
+To the human ear, noise in northeastern 84059 sounds about 93% louder than in southwestern 84059, a 9.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?